Nakayama Miki: Scripture and liturgy

 From 1866 to 1875, Miki taught the Mikagura-uta, the songs of Tenrikyo's liturgy, the Service.
 The Mikagura-uta is divided into five sections; sections one, two and three are performed seated with hand movements while sections four and five are dances.
 Section one was composed first, in 1866, followed by section five from January to August 1867.
 In 1870, sections two and four were composed, followed by section three in 1875.

 From 1869 to 1882, Miki composed what would later be called the Ofudesaki, a Tenrikyo scripture believed to contain her divine revelations.
 The Ofudesaki was written in the hiragana script and in the waka style of Japanese poetry, and has since been compiled into 1,711 verses divided into seventeen parts.

 In 1874, Miki collected the kagura masks she had requested from her older brother Maegawa Kyosuke.
 The kagura masks would be used for the Kagura Service, a subset of the Service.

 On 26 May 1875 (29 June), Miki located the Jiba, where she claimed was the spot where God created human beings.
 According to The Life of Oyasama, she identified the spot by walking randomly around the yard of her residence until her foot stopped.
 To confirm, she asked the other followers who were present to walk around blindfolded and their feet stopped at the same spot.
 She instructed her followers to mark this spot with a stand called the Kanrodai, or the stand of heavenly dew.
 Later that year, a wooden prototype of the Kanrodai, built by Iburi Izō two years earlier on Miki's request, was brought out of the storehouse of the Nakayama residence and placed on the Jiba.

 In 1877, Miki taught the women's instruments to be used in the liturgy – shamisen, kokyū, and koto.
 On 26 August 1880 (30 September), the liturgy was performed for the first time with the full set of instruments.

-In 1881, the construction of a stone version of the Kanrodai commenced with a search for stones in a nearby village.
+In 1881, the construction of a stone version of the Kanrodai commenced with a search for stones in a nearby village called Takimoto (滝本), located on the Furu River (布留川) about two kilometers east of the Nakayama residence.
 In May and September of the same year, the first and second layers of the stand, respectively, were put into place.
 However, in March 1882, the chief of the Nara police station confiscated the two layers, a measure taken to prevent the performance of the Service the next day.
 In the same year, Miki expressed her regret over the confiscation in the final verses of the Ofudesaki, completed that year, and made revisions to sections one and three of the Mikagura-uta.